PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-ps-sql-int-listener.md

         Get-ClusterResource $IPResourceName | Set-ClusterParameter -Multiple @{"Address"="$ILBIP";"ProbePort"="59999";"SubnetMask"="255.255.255.255";"Network"="$ClusterNetworkName";"EnableDhcp"=0}

-    Windows Server 2008 R2 için aşağıdaki betiği kullanın:
+    Windows Server 2008 R2 için aşağıdaki komut dosyasını kullanın:

         # Define variables
         $ClusterNetworkName = "<MyClusterNetworkName>" # the cluster network name (Use Get-ClusterNetwork on Windows Server 2012 of higher to find the name)